 And this will ultimately give an assessment.
 Then it will be clear how much resources need to be allocated: in terms of money, time, and what team is required for the development.

 Question: who will execute the discovery?
-It could be a single specialist or company (divided into two types: outsource discovery company or outsource software development company, that specialized in custom CRM creation).
+It could be a single specialist or company (divided into two types: outsource discovery company or outsource software development company, that specializes in custom CRM creation).
 It is a paid service and takes 2-3 weeks.
 It is inexpensive relative to the total cost of the project but will save resources in the future.
 Pay attention, that the in-house manager couldn’t assess the project complexity if they aren’t a CRM development specialist.
 He can only draw up a technical specification and participate with the vendor in assessing the requirements.

 If there is no contractor on your mind, then you can ask your partners/business colleagues for reviews and suggestions, or contact us.